CSE User's Manual

 4.7 FNDBLOCK

-Foundation blocks are materials within the two-dimensional domain beyond those defined by the slab and wall SURFACEs.
 Each block is represented as a rectangle in the domain by specifying the X (lateral) and Z (vertical) coordinates of two opposite corners.
+It does not matter which of the four corners of a block are used to define the two points as long as they are opposite corners.
 The coordinate system for each point is relative to the X and Z references defined by the user.
-As a convention The positive X direction is away from the building, and the positive Z direction is down.
+By convention, the positive X direction is away from the building, and the positive Z direction is down.
+FNDBLOCKs that overlap materials defined by TOP, FOUNDATION, SURFACE objects, or previously defined FNDBLOCKs will override the thermal properties within the extents of the FNDBLOCK.

-Foundation block example
+Foundation block reference choices

-Foundation block example
+Foundation block reference choices

 fbMat=matName